Jonathan-R-Anderson/spaz/README.md

 ### TO DO
   - Refactor code to have global variables fetch back to env file
   - possibly refactor structure to be like MTV
-  - Finish renaming containers to be more descriptive and accurate